k7f/aces/theory/weights.md

   wedges (elements of a fuset: forks and joins) and inherited by core-weights of all corresponding arcs of the induced core net.

-  Note that, in general, fork (join) pots are contained in, not equal to, post-sets (pre-sets) of the corresponding florets.
+  Note that, in general, fork (join) pits are contained in, not equal to, post-sets (pre-sets) of the corresponding florets.

 # Behavior